Azure-Samples/Cognitive-Services-Vision-Solution-Templates/InBrowserComputerVision/ReactInBrowserVisualAlerts/README.md

 ## Setup

 1. Clone or download this repository

-2. Open the solution ReactWebCamComputerVision.sln in Visual Studio
+2. Open the solution ReactInBrowserVisualAlerts.sln in Visual Studio

 ## Running the sample

 Hit F5 or run IIS Express.
 This should install required npm dependencies and launch the browser.
 It might take about a minute the first time.
 Enable javascript and allow this site to use the webcam.
 You can change the webcam being used in your browser's settings.
+This downloads a .zip and the download must be enabled on the browser.

-You will need to have the following credentials ready.
+You will need to have ready the subscription key and endpoint for Cognitive Services.
 You can find them in the [Custom Vision portal](https://customvision.ai)

-* The project id

-* The training key

-* The ID for the positive class tag

-* The ID for the negative class tag

-* The prediction key
+* Fill in these credentials in the landing page
+* The last input box in the landing page is for what this visual alert is for.
+It can be any object or person and this tag must not be empty.
+* Capture at least 5 images with and without the object.
+This would train and export the model and it would prompt download.
+* Unzip the downloaded file and when asked, use the file picker to point to the model.json and weights.bin

 ## Additional info

 * If there are errors associated with the react-dom, run `npm update react, react-dom` in the `ClientApp` folder on a terminal

 * If you want to use your preferred version of .Net Core, you can create a new ASP.NET Core Web Application with the React.js template and simply copy the `ClientApp` folder from this solution

 ## Ideas for next steps

 * You can reuse most of the React code to create mobile applications using `react-native`.
 One of the changes you would have to make is change `<div>` JSX tags to `<View>`

 * Deploy the webapp using [Azure app service](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet)